Mondo Ontology

 - Biomedical ontologies (e.g., DOID, NCIT).

-- Disease-related data from biomedical databases (eg NORD, GARD, OMIM).
+- Disease-related data from various resources (eg NORD, GARD, OMIM).

 Links to existing mappings¶